Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If your Speedaire compressor runs and yet air pressure is not generating, the problem is likely due to either a faulty:

-- Gasket: if your Speedaire compressor only generates a small amount of pressure, it’s highly likely that there is an issue with the gasket between the low pressure and high pressure compartments of the Speedaire compressor.
+• Gasket: if your Speedaire compressor only generates a small amount of pressure, there is likely an issue with the gasket between the low-pressure and high-pressure compartments of the Speedaire compressor.
 This indicates that air flowing from one side to the other is not undergoing sufficient pressurization.

-- Pump: if your Speedaire compressors motor is running and making noise but yielding no air, it’s likely that the air-intake pump is faulty and needs replacing.
-If and only when, the compressor is not too hot, you can manually feel for a lack of pump pressure with a pair of protective gloves.
+• Pump: if your Speedaire compressor motor is running and making noise but yielding no air, it’s likely that the air intake pump is faulty and needs replacing.
+If and only when the compressor is not too hot, you can manually feel for a lack of pump pressure with a pair of protective gloves.

 The positive, both gaskets and pumps can easily be replaced so that your Speedaire compressor has additional years of performance possible.